Multilingual project teams and deliverable updates

 The golden thread promotes the storage of structured information in digital form to help promote the accessibility, accountability and transparency of information throughout the building's lifecycle.

 Note: Want to easily create the golden thread on your construction projects?
-Sablono creates a fully accountable digital audit trail.
+Sablono makes it simple.
 Schedule a demo here.

 The Grenfell tower disaster was one of the worst modern disasters in the UK.
 A total of 72 lives were taken after a fire broke out in the 23-storey tower in West London and rapidly spread due to outdated flammable exterior cladding.